FactGrid/FactGrid-Viewer/PR_DRAFT.md

 Add any screenshots you want here before creating the PR.

 If you'd like, I can: (A) push this branch and open the PR now, or (B) leave everything local for more refinement (recommended).

+## Notes about formatting
+During the last step I ran ESLint/Prettier auto-fixes across the repository and committed the results locally (no push).
+Some files were auto-formatted — there is still one lint error remaining (a parsing error in `src/app/project-selector/project-selector.component.html`) that requires manual attention and was not auto-fixable.
+These formatting fixes are included in the local commits and will be pushed only when you request it.